Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ### -Path
-Specifies the file path to which this cmdlet saves the recovery plan.
+Specifies the file path to which this cmdlet saves the recovery plan json definition.
+The json definition can be edited to modify the recovery plan and used to update the recovery plan through the Update-AzureRmRecoveryServicesASRRecoveryPlan cmdlet

 ```yaml
 Type: String